-Operating systems are difficult to debug with traditional cyclic debugging.
-They are non-deterministic; they run for long periods of time; they interact directly with hardware devices; and their state is easily perturbed by the act of debugging.
+Operating systems are among the most difficult of software systems to debug with traditional cyclic debugging.
+They are non-deterministic; they run for long periods of time; their state and code is large and complex; and their state is easily perturbed by the act of debugging.
 This paper describes a time-traveling virtual machine that overcomes many of the difficulties associated with debugging operating systems.
-Time travel enables a programmer to navigate backward and forward arbitrarily through the execution history of a particular run and to replay arbitrary segments of the past execution.
+By time travel, we mean the ability to navigate backward and forward arbitrarily through the execution history of a particular run and to replay arbitrary segments of the past execution.
 We integrate time travel into a general-purpose debugger to enable a programmer to debug an OS in reverse, implementing commands such as reverse breakpoint, reverse watchpoint, and reverse single step.
 The space and time overheads needed to support time travel are reasonable for debugging, and movements in time are fast enough to support interactive debugging.
 We demonstrate the value of our time-traveling virtual machine by using it to understand and fix several OS bugs that are difficult to find with standard debugging tools.
-Reverse debugging is especially helpful in finding bugs that are fragile due to non-determinism, bugs in device drivers, bugs that require long runs to trigger, bugs that corrupt the stack, and bugs that are detected after the relevant stack frame is popped.